Could common myths about addiction be keeping you or someone you love from getting the treatment and support needed to recover?

 Many people need treatment for their addiction or alcoholism and, put simply, rehab works.
 But there is a belief that when a person completes treatment, they should be cured.

 Rehab gets you clean, but you are responsible for keeping yourself clean.
-Like other chronic diseases, you have to continue to take your treatment in order to stay well: In recovery, this means using the programme and tools you have learnt in order to maintain your sobriety.
-Recovery is a life-long journey and it gets easier and more natural with time, but you are never completely ‘cured’.
+Like other chronic diseases, you have to keep taking treatment to stay well.
+In recovery that means using the tools you have learnt and attending aftercare.
+Recovery is a life-long journey that gets easier with time, though you are never completely ‘cured.’

 There is often the belief that once you put the drugs and alcohol down, all your problems will be solved and you will live an enchanted life.
 This delusional thinking can be tempting because of the horror and terror one often faces in active addiction.
 It can therefore comfort a person to think that sobriety will be free of conflict and anxiety.